drtychai/traceroute/README.md

 ## Overview

-The trace_route.py utility prints a list of each NEXT_HOP router from localhost to target IP address or Host.
+The trace_route.py utility prints a list of each NEXT_HOP router from localhost to target IP address/host.

 ## Example